Boy band: Key factors of the concept

 In most cases, their music is written, arranged and produced by a producer who works with the band at all times and controls the group's sound – if necessary, to the point of hiring session singers to record guide vocals for each member of the group to sing individually if the members cannot harmonize well together.
 However, for clarity of each voice, recording each voice individually is most commonly the norm with most modern vocal groups.
 In recent years, auto-tune has become a popular tool in vocal producing, some boy bands have come under fire for that reason.
 Some have also come under fire for lip syncing in their performances as well, for example New Kids on the Block.

 A typical boy band performance features elaborately choreographed dancing, with the members taking turns singing and/or rapping.
 Boy bands generally do not compose or produce their own material, unless the members lobby hard enough for creative control.
 However, some bands were created around the talent of a songwriter within the group like Gary Barlow of Take That or Tony Mortimer of East 17.
 It is not uncommon to find extra songs on an album written by one or more of the band members; however, their producers rarely use these as singles.

 Since the 21st century, however, boy bands have been expected to write or at least contribute in some part lyrically to songs.
 Apart from the groups mentioned above who all had at least one primary songwriter from their beginning, other groups soon caught up.
 At the close of the nineties, groups like Backstreet Boys and *NSYNC who had previously used writers like Max Martin during their early albums began writing their own songs.
 Newer groups from late 2000s such as JLS have all made a point from early interviews that they write their own songs and hold their own image as this is an important part of marketing.
 Some bands like The Wanted have even spent time learning the craft of songwriting.
 There has also been a rising trend of so-called "songwriter-" or "producer idols" (Korean: Hangul 작곡돌, rev. Rom. jakgok-dol) in K-pop since the early 2000s.
-Nowadays, it's not uncommon for groups to have at least one member who is heavily involved in the songwriting and producing of the groups' music.
+Nowadays, it is not uncommon for groups to have at least one member who is heavily involved in the songwriting and producing of the groups' music.
 In many cases, these members are the rappers in the group, who have often gained songwriting and producing experience while being active as amateur or underground rappers before joining the group.
 There is also a higher expectation for rappers to write their own lyrics due to self-expression being a core value of the hip-hop genre.
-There are cases of "producer idols" writing or producing for other artists outside of their solo or respective group work as well, such as BIGBANG's G-Dragon, SHINee's Jonghyun, Block B's Zico, BTS' RM and Suga, or AB6IX' Lee Daehwi.
+There are cases of "producer idols" writing or producing for other artists outside of their solo or respective group work as well, such as BTS' RM and Suga.